A novel mechanism for probing the Planck scale with wavepackets following general distributions: Abstract

 \section{Abstract}

-The Generalized Uncertainty Principle (GUP), which is a generalization of the familiar Heisenberg Uncertainty Principle, is predicted by most theories of quantum gravity, and in turn predicts a minimum measurable length in nature.
-GUP includes an undetermined parameter, whose allowed range has been suggested by various experiments, but whose precise value remains undetermined.
-It was also shown recently that GUP predicts potentially measurable corrections to the `doubling time' of freely moving Gaussian atomic and molecular wavepackets.
-In this article, we first establish the robustness of this result, by considering wavepackets following {\it{arbitrary physical distributions}} and by using a duality between quantum and statistical mechanics, by which (quantum mechanical) expectation values of the momentum operator can be expressed in terms of the derivatives of the characteristic functions of the dual statistical description.
-Equipped with this result, we go one step further and numerically study a few non-Gaussian distributions.
-We find that large organic (TPPF152) wavepacket following the generalized Gaussian distribution with parameter $\kappa=0.5$ offers one of the best-case scenarios, effectively scanning the whole GUP parameter space with current technologies.
-Thus, subject to suitable experiments, we may be close to the actual determination of the Quantum Gravity/GUP parameters.
+The Generalized Uncertainty Principle (GUP) is predicted by most theories of quantum gravity and in turn introduces a minimum measurable length in nature.
+It was also shown recently that GUP predicts potentially measurable corrections to the `doubling time' of freely moving Gaussian atomic and molecular wavepackets with a favorable combination of three parameters, {\it e.g.} mass, initial width and mean velocity of a travelling wavepacket.
+However, it is well known that such wavepackets can come with various shapes which correspond to variety of distributions.
+In this article, we generalize our earlier work for an {\it arbitrary distribution} and thereby accommodate any shape of the wavepacket.
+Mathematically, we build this formalism by exploiting a duality between quantum and statistical mechanics, by which (quantum mechanical) expectation values of the momentum operator can be expressed in terms of the derivatives of the characteristic functions of the dual statistical description.
+Equipped with this result, we go one step further and numerically study a few physical distributions.
+We find that large organic (TPPF152) wavepacket following the generalized normal distribution with parameter $\kappa=0.5$ offers one of the best-case scenarios, effectively scanning the whole GUP parameter space with current technologies.
+Although we do not say that the minimal length has to be near or at the Planck value, we mange improving our previous studies to scan the minimal length signatures down to hundred times the Planck value.